hugo-sv/webmonitor/README.md

 - localhost:8080/random will randomly go up and down.
 - localhost:8080/alert will go up and down every two minutes

-Stopping the server will also trigger 404 status error, as it is unreachable.
+Stopping the server will trigger 408 status error, the status code I used in this project to label timeout and unreachable issues.

 ## Notes